drupol/not-a-number.io/content/posts/random/2026-09-07-on-the-use-of-ai.md

    correct the result afterwards.

 In all 3 cases, the "_tool_" changes, but the principle seems, at least partly, quite similar to me: **I rely on a skill that I do not necessarily have myself in order to turn something into a concrete result**.
+Do you think it is so bad to do that ?

-However, the tool is not the only thing that changes.
+However, the **tooling** is not the only thing that changes.
 The level of expertise, the relationship of trust and the way responsibility is assigned also change.
 A human professional can explain their choices, point out ambiguities and be held accountable for their work.
 As of today, an AI cannot do any of those things.
 The person using it remains responsible for understanding, verifying and maintaining the result.